ancient-military-history

 Agriculture and Rural Production

 Farmers near military garrisons benefited directly.
 The army purchased grain, hay, livestock, and timber through contracts issued to local merchants or directly to producers.
 In many frontier zones, such as along the Rhine and Danube, the presence of the legions encouraged the intensification of agriculture.
 Land was cleared, drainage projects were undertaken, and new crop varieties were introduced to meet the army's demands.
-In Britain, for example, the expansion of arable farming in the military zones of the north and west was directly linked to the provisioning needs of garrisons stationed along Hadrian's Wall and the Antonine Wall.
+In Britain, the expansion of arable farming in the military zones of the north and west was directly linked to the provisioning needs of garrisons stationed along Hadrian's Wall and the Antonine Wall.
+Pollen evidence from lake cores in these regions shows a marked increase in cereal cultivation during the Roman period, coinciding with military occupation.

 Artisanal Production and Manufacturing